langurmonkey/gaiasky/README.md

 ### 3.2 Getting the data

-As of version `2.1.0`, Gaia Sky offers an automated way to download all data packs and catalogs from within the application.
-When Gaia Sky starts, if no base data or catalogs are found, the downloader window will prompt automatically.
-Otherwise, you can force the download window at startup with the `-d` argument.
-Just select the data packs and catalogs that you want to download, press `Download now` and wait for the process to finish.
+As of version `2.1.0`, Gaia Sky offers an integrated way to download and manage all datasets and catalogs from within the application.
+The dataset manager, accessible from the welcome screen, enables browsing and downloading available datasets, and enabling and disabling already installed/downloaded datasets.

-You can also download the **data packs manually** [here](https://gaia.ari.uni-heidelberg.de/gaiasky/repository/).
+You can also download the **datasets manually** [here](https://gaia.ari.uni-heidelberg.de/gaiasky/repository/).
+Once downloaded, the datasets, which usually come in `.tar.gz` packages, can be extracted directly in the [Gaia Sky data directory](https://gaia.ari.uni-heidelberg.de/gaiasky/docs/master/Folders.html#dataset-location).

 ##  4. Gaia Sky VR